Visualize data from Azure Time Series Insights in Power BI

 In the Visualizations column, select your visual of choice.
 For example, select Line chart.
 This will add a blank line chart to your canvas.

-In the Fields list, select Timestamp and drag it to the Axis field to display items along the X-axis.
+In the Fields list, select _Timestamp and drag it to the Axis field to display time along the X-axis.
+Make sure to switch to _Timestamp to as the value for the Axis (default is Date Hierarchy).

 To add another chart to your canvas, select anywhere on the canvas outside the line chart and repeat this process.

-Once you have created your report, you can publish it to Power BI Reporting Services.
+Once you have created your report, you can publish it to Power BI Reporting Services and share with others in your organization.